microsoft/aml-acceleration-template/README.md

 * Docker installed - see [here](https://docs.docker.com/get-docker/)
 * Azure CLI installed - see [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 * Azure Machine Learning CLI extension installed - see [here](https://docs.microsoft.com/en-us/azure/machine-learning/reference-azure-machine-learning-cli)

-A full list of prerequisites and introductions is documented [here](instructions/00-prerequisites.md).

-## Setup

-If you want to follow a structured approach to use this repo, start with [migrating your first workload to AML](instructions/README.md) and walk through the separate sections.

 ## Authors